As Husky men look to end four-game skid, coach Mike Hopkins puts renewed emphasis on rebounding

 The changes not only stretched UW’s losing streak to four heading into Thursday’s 6 p.m. game against Stanford, but it caused the Huskies to backtrack on the gains they made in improving the rebounding issues.

-Over the past two games, Washington has been out-rebounded by an average of 21.5 boards, including a 28-rebound disparity during an 80-53 defeat against Arizona on Dec.
+Over the past two games, Washington was out-rebounded by an average of 21.5 boards, including a 28-rebound disparity during an 80-53 defeat against Arizona on Dec.
 31.

 “We’ve got to rebound the ball better,” Hopkins said during a teleconference call on Tuesday.
 “The bottom line is, we’re 72nd in KenPom in defensive efficiency.
 We’re 333 in defensive rebounding.
 So we’re giving up 14.5 offensive rebounds a game.
 If we can hold that to eight or nine offensive rebounds a game, statistically we’d be in the top-40 defensive teams in the country.